kkeri/fluent-hs-demo/README.md

 The syntax uses prefix notation.
 The semantics is a small-step operational semantics based on an abstract machine.
-The abstract machine has a stack, but it is a stack of operators.
+The abstract machine has a stack, but it is a stack of negative terms.
 In this respect, Fluent is dual to stack-based languages.
 Fluent programs can process infinite streams of data without dedicated input and output primitives.

-In the Fluent core language, which is implemented by this project, nice algebraic properties take priority over user experience, hence programs are more verbose than in other concatenative languages.
+In the Fluent core language
+nice algebraic properties take priority over user experience, hence programs are more verbose than in other concatenative languages.
 The only syntax sugar is the use of parentheses for lists.